danspielman/Laplacians.jl/docs/wholeAPI.md

 readIJV(filename::AbstractString)
 ```

- at /Users/spielman/.julia/v0.4/Laplacians/src/IO.jl:25
+ at /Users/serbanstan/git/Laplacians.jl/src/IO.jl:25

 ### refineCut
 ```
-Modifies a cluster by adding/removing vertices based on Deg_external - Deg_Internal
+Modifies a cluster by adding or removing vertices by picking at each step the vertex that has the maximum value of (Deg_external - Deg_Internal).
-Each vertex can be added in/removed only once
+Each vertex can be added in/removed only once.
-Uses O(M + N) memory
 ```